duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

     laptop $ docker run -it --rm --net=host --env="DISPLAY" -e ROS_MASTER_URI_DEVICE=[SERVER_HOSTNAME] -e ROS_MASTER_URI_DEVICE_IP=[SERVER_IP] duckietown/cslam-visualization

 ### Step 9: The fun part
-Control the Duckiebot manually around Duckietown
+Control the duckiebot manually around Duckietown

     laptop $ dts duckiebot keyboard_control ![duckie_hostname]

-Look at the diagnostic tool to ensure the messaging status of the Duckiebots are `OK` where data was received in the last 10 seconds.
-If the Duckiebot messages does not appear in the list, then it was likely not configured properly.
+Look at the diagnostic tool to ensure the messaging status of the duckiebots are `OK` where data was received in the last 10 seconds.
+If the duckiebot messages does not appear in the list, then it was likely not configured properly.
 Sometimes this is due to connection issues.

 ### Step 10: Shut everything off
 You can stop the `cslam-acquisition` containers on the watchtowers with the `watchtowers_stop.sh` script in the `duckietown-cslam/scripts` folder.
 Before that check if all the watchtowers you are using are in the `array` in the script.

-You can then stop the processing of your Duckiebot images and odometry by pressing <kbd>Ctrl</kbd>-<kbd>C</kbd> and executing:
+You can then stop the processing of your duckiebot images and odometry by pressing <kbd>Ctrl</kbd>-<kbd>C</kbd> and executing:

 `docker-compose -f docker-compose-duckiebot-x86.yml down`